caleb531/automata/joss/paper.md

 functionality for parsing regular expressions into their corresponding finite-state automata [@brics].

 `automata` serves the demand for such a package in the Python software ecosystem.
-As a popular high-level language, Python enables significant flexibility and ease of use that of direct benefit to many users.
+As a popular high-level language, Python enables significant flexibility and ease of use that directly benefits many users.
 The package includes a comprehensive test suite, support for modern language features (including type annotations), and has a large number of different automata, meeting the demands of users across a wide variety of use cases.
-In particular, the target audience is both researchers that wish to manipulate automata with more specialized algorithms and in educational contexts to reinforce understanding about how these models of computation function.
+In particular, the target audience is both researchers that wish to manipulate automata and in educational contexts to reinforce understanding about how these models of computation function.

 # The `automata` package

 The API of the package is designed to mimic the formal mathematical description of each automaton using built-in Python data structures
 (such as sets and dicts).
 This is for ease of use by those that are unfamiliar with these structures, while also providing performance suitable for tasks arising in research.
-In particular, algorithms in the package have been optimized for performance on large automata, incorporating algorithmic optimizations such as only exploring the reachable set of states in the construction of a new deterministic finite-state automaton.
+In particular, algorithms in the package have been written for tackling performance on large inputs, incorporating algorithmic optimizations such as only exploring the reachable set of states in the construction of a new finite-state automaton.
 The package also has native display integration with Jupyter notebooks, enabling easy visualization that allows students to interact with these structures in an exploratory manner.

 Of note are some sophisticated and useful algorithms implemented in the package for finite-state automata: